lbrgt/ADA_Project/README.md

   - Can media reliably translate the state of happiness of a country ?

 # Dataset
-  - [GDELT V2](https://www.gdeltproject.org/data.html#documentation) gathering a huge amount of information about events happening all around the world and their corresponding media coverage.
-Especially, thanks to the [Global Content Analysis Measures (GCAM)](http://blog.gdeltproject.org/introducing-the-global-content-analysis-measures-gcam/), it extracts the sentiments expressed in the different information sources.
-This dataset is composed of three distinct parts : Event table, Mention table and a Global Knowledge Graph (GKG).
   * **Event table** uniquely records global events, along with principal components and actors.
+We will be mostly interested in the fields GlobalEventId, EventCode, Day and AvgTone.
 * **Mention table** records all individual mentions of each event.
+We will be in similar fields as for the Event table.
 In these two tables, records are stored one per line, tab-delimited.
 * **GKG** records a list of articles and documents along with their main themes and associated events.
-In this dataset, among 27 features, we will particularly take the following columns  into account: GKGRECORDID, DATE, LOCATIONS, TONE, GCAM.
+We will mainly focus on fields GKGRecordId, Date, Locations, Tone and GCAM.
+More details about this columns can be found on the [codebook](http://data.gdeltproject.org/documentation/GDELT-Global_Knowledge_Graph_Codebook-V2.pdf)  related to GKG dataset.
 The file format of the GKG is more sophisticated and will require more preprocessing.
 However, it has also a ‘.csv’ extension and it is tab-delimited.

 More details about this columns can be found on the [codebook](http://data.gdeltproject.org/documentation/GDELT-Global_Knowledge_Graph_Codebook-V2.pdf)  related to GKG dataset.